You are the people you surround yourself with.

 Never listen to someone who isn’t where you want to be.

-- The Joe Rogan Experience – Very entertaining, highly informative.
-The perfect “background noise” during down time.
+- The Joe Rogan Experience – Very entertaining, occasionally informative podcast.
+The perfect “background noise” during downtime.

-- Tim Ferris Podcast – Deconstructing greatness.
-Tim frequently has high profile guests on his show (i.e. Arnold) and isn’t afraid to ask real questions.
+- Tim Ferris Podcast – Tim frequently has high profile guests on his show (i.e. Arnold) and isn’t afraid to ask real questions.

-These are some of the resources I frequently use to gain the competitive edge.
+These are the resources I use to gain the competitive edge.
 As you can see, I’m a big proponent of podcasts.
 I listen to smart people talk while driving, eating, working out etc. What some may confuse for shallow entertainment is the thorough study of today’s masters.

-I believe you can learn more from a great podcast than any class in school.
-A single episode of Jocko’s podcast will provide you more value than an entire year of paper knowledge conveyed by an indifferent, unaccomplished “expert” in a classroom.
+I believe you can learn more from a good podcast than any class in school.
+A single episode of the Jocko podcast provides more value than an entire year of paper knowledge conveyed by an indifferent, unaccomplished “expert” in a classroom.

 Thank you for reading